-If a Child Protection Order is made, depending on the duration of the Order, the Family Courts may not have jurisdiction to make orders and the matter will be dismissed.
+If a Child Protection Order is made, depending on the duration of the Order, the Federal Circuit and Family Court of Australia may not have jurisdiction to make orders and the matter will be dismissed.
 If an Interim Child Protection Order is made, it is likely the matter will be adjourned for a brief period.

 What if Family Law Orders are already in place?

 When a Child Protection Department is making an Application and assessing whether a child is at risk, it will take into account any Parenting Orders that are in force.
 For example, where a Parenting Order prevents a parent who is a risk to the child from having unsupervised contact, this may mitigate the risk and concerns that the Department has.
 If a Child Protection Order needs to be made, the court will generally take into account the Family Law Orders previously made and impose the least intrusive Order that is appropriate in the circumstances.

 Child Protection departments can also actively work with and support families to help them maintain the care of their children, through voluntary arrangements without any Child Protection Orders being made.
 These voluntary agreements can continue while Family Law proceedings are on foot.

 The Federal Circuit and Family Court of Australia have obligations to inform the Child Protection agencies of the various states and territories of any allegations or risks of child abuse.
 A Notice of Child Abuse or Family Violence must be completed and filed with any Parenting Application.
 This form requires the party to outline any concerns about abuse, violence or neglect towards a child involved in the proceedings.
 The Registry manager must notify the relevant child welfare authority if any concerns are disclosed on this form.